-303. Breathing Apparatus
+403. Breathing Apparatus

-- 1. The breathing apparatus for maintenance personnel is to have a minimum of 30 minutes air supply. - 2.
+- 1. A self-contained breathing apparatus of an approved type for escape purposes is to be provided for each person in working areas where hydrogen sulphide may be encountered. - 2.
+The breathing apparatus for maintenance personnel is to have a minimum of 30 minutes air supply. - 3.
 A designated safe area with proper supply of air is also to be provided and shown on the fire control plan.

-304. Means of Embarkation
+404. Means of Embarkation